amirongit/notecode/algebra.md

 #### Additive inverse property
 - any number plus it's opposite is equal zero
 #### Additive identity property
-- any number in addition to zero eqauls itself
+- any number in addition to zero is equal to itself

 ### Multiplication property
 - both sides of an equation are multiplied by the same non-zero constant without changing the final solution